JiUnitK/JobTracker/docs/workflow.md

 The recurring loop is:

 1. run company discovery
+2. optionally fingerprint unresolved companies
-2. review the discovery inbox
+3. review the discovery inbox
-3. review one company at a time when needed
+4. review one company at a time when needed
-4. resolve, promote, or ignore companies
+5. resolve, promote, or ignore companies
-5. run tracked job collection
+6. run tracked job collection
-6. drill down into jobs for the companies that matter
+7. drill down into jobs for the companies that matter
-7. review the broader tracked-job shortlist
+8. review the broader tracked-job shortlist
-8. tune config based on what you learned
+9. tune config based on what you learned

 ## Daily Workflow